 Certain of the Hospital's charges are subject to review and approval by the Commission.
 The Hospital has filed the required reports with the Commission and believes it is in compliance with the Commission's requirements.
 The rate of reimbursement for principally all inpatient services and certain other services to patients under the Medicare and Medicaid programs prior to January 1, 2014 was based on a 36-year-old agreement between the Centers for Medicare and Medicaid Services (CMS) and the Commission.
 This agreement was based upon a waiver from the Medicare prospective payment system reimbursement principles granted to the State of Maryland under Section 1814(b) of the Social Security Act.
 In January 2014, CMS approved a new waiver to modernize Maryland's unique all-payer rate-setting system for hospital services.
 The current waiver consists of a five-year performance period.
 Maryland hospitals commit to achieving significant quality improvements including reductions in 30-day readmissions and hospital acquired conditions.
 Maryland also limits the annual Medicare per capita hospital cost growth to a rate lower than the national annual per capita growth rate per year for 2016 to 2019.
-Under this model, Medicare is estimated to save at least \$330 million over the five years.
-Under the waiver, Maryland shifts virtually all of its hospital revenue over the five year performance period into global payment models.
-Beginning January 2019 the new "Total Cost of Care Model" (the "Model") was approved and builds upon the successes of the allpayor model.
+Under the waiver, Maryland shifted virtually all of its hospital revenue over the five year performance period into global payment models.
+Beginning January 2019 the new "Total Cost of Care Model" (the "Model") was approved and builds upon the successes of the all-payor model.
 The Model encourages continued clinical redesign and provides tools to providers to treat complex and chronic conditions and is built on the same global budget arrangement mechanics for revenue setting as the predecessor model.
 This Model is approved for a 10-year term provided Maryland meets the Model performance requirements.

 Patient service revenue is recorded at rates established by the Commission.
 The Hospital entered into the Global Budget Revenue (GBR) agreement with the Commission.
-The GBR agreement renews each year for a one-year period unless it is cancelled by the Commission or by the Hospital.
+The GBR agreement renews each year for a one year period unless it is cancelled by the Commission or by the Hospital.
 The GBR agreement provides the Hospital with a fixed revenue amount (CAP) under which it must operate each year.
 The CAP is adjusted annually for inflation, change in the Hospital's payer mix and uncompensated care, change in population and quality incentives.
+The Corporation's policy is to accrue revenue based on actual charges for services to patients in the year in which the services are performed and billed.
+Overcharges and undercharges are recouped in succeeding years through the Commission's rate setting methodology.
+For 2020, hospitals that are in an undercharge position due to the current pandemic may not be able to recoup more than their undercharge net of any applicable CARES Act funding (see Note 14).